 The Company has entered into interest rate swap agreements to manage interest rate risk.
 These derivative instruments may offset a portion of the changes in interest expense.
-The Company designates these derivative instruments as cash flow hedges.
-The Company accounts for its derivative instruments as either an asset or a liability and carries them at fair value in Other assets or Other non-current liabilities.
+The Company designates these derivative instruments as either an asset or a liability and carries them at fair value in Other assets or Other non-current liabilities.
 The accounting for changes in the fair value of the derivative instrument depends on the intended use of the derivative instrument and the resulting designation.

 For derivative instruments that hedge the exposure to variability in expected future cash flows and are designated as cash flow hedges, the entire change in the fair value of the hedging instrument is recorded as a component of Accumulated other comprehensive loss ("AOCL") in Stockholders' Equity.
-Those amounts are subsequently reclassified to earnings in the same line item in the Consolidated Statements of Comprehensive (Loss) Income as impacted by the hedged item when the hedged item affects earnings.
+Those amounts are subsequently reclassified to earnings in the same line item in the Consolidated Statements of Comprehensive (Loss) Income as impacted when the hedged item affects earnings.
 To receive hedge accounting treatment, cash flow hedges must be highly effective in offsetting changes to expected future cash flows on hedged transactions.

-During the third quarter of fiscal year 2021, the Company discontinued their hedge accounting prospectively since it was determined that the derivatives are no longer highly effective in offsetting changes in the net investment.
-The derivatives continue to be carried at fair value in the accompanying Consolidated Balance Sheets with changes in their fair values from the date of discontinued hedge accounting recognized in current period earnings in Other Income (Expense) in the Consolidated Statements of Comprehensive (Loss) Income.
+During the third quarter of fiscal year 2021, the Company discontinued its hedge accounting prospectively since it was determined that the derivatives are no longer highly effective in offsetting changes in the net investment.
+The derivatives continue to be carried at fair value in the accompanying Consolidated Balance Sheets with changes in their fair values from the date of discontinued hedge accounting recognized in current period earnings in Other income (expense), net in the Consolidated Statements of Comprehensive (Loss) Income.
 Amounts previously accumulated in AOCL during the period of effectiveness will continue to be realized over the remaining term of the underlying forecasted debt payments as a component of AOCL in Stockholders' Equity.